wgd3/kragle/docs/packer.md

 ### Build Process
 The following steps will build the container if you do not use the one that should be available on the Docker Registry.

-1. Clone project: `git clone https://github.com/csc/kragle; cd kragle`
+1. `git clone https://github.com/csc/kragle; cd kragle` - Clone project from github and change directory to kragle.
-2. Build container: `docker build -t kragle .`
+2. `docker build -t kragle .` - build container.

 Once the container is built we can continue with using Packer to build the qcow2 image of the Kragle node.

 ### Prerequisites
-1. `mkdir -p path/os` - Create a folder where the RHEL 7.1 ISO will be available for use in the container and Packer -
+1. `mkdir -p path/os` - Create a folder where the RHEL 7.1 ISO will be available for use in the container and Packer.
-2. `cp rhel-server-7.1-x86_64-dvd.iso path/os` - Copy the RHEL 7.1 DVD as-is, the filename should be -
+2. `cp rhel-server-7.1-x86_64-dvd.iso path/os` - Copy the RHEL 7.1 DVD as-is.
-3. `chcon -Rt svirt_sandbox_file_t path` - Set the SELinux context on the folder.
+3. `chcon -Rt svirt_sandbox_file_t path` - Set the SELinux context on the directory.

 ## Container Execution and Image Build